 Fluorescence in solution

 Another semiquantitative fluorometric method to analyse mycotoxins is solution fluorometry.
 After extraction and clean- up with IAC or SPE the elute will be filled in a cuvette, derivatized with e.g. bromine and then measured with a fluorometer (Jansen et al., 1987).
-In the investigations from Chiavaro et al. (Chiavaro et al., 2002) a sodium bicarbonate solution-methanol mixture was used for the extraction followed by IAC.
+In the investigations from (Chiavaro et al., (2002) a sodium bicarbonate solution-methanol mixture was used for the extraction followed by IAC.
 Determination was performed using a xenon-lamp fluorometer from VICAM.
 The results were according to a reference RP-HPLC-method.